kencx/homelab/images/lxc/README.md

 4. Terraform destroys the temporary container

 ## Usage

+0. Run `ansible-galaxy install -r requirements.yml` to install all collections and roles.
-Ensure all variables are correct in `terraform.tfvars` and `../playbooks/vars.yml`.
+1. Ensure all variables are correct in `terraform.tfvars` and `../playbooks/vars.yml`.

-Then, run `make apply`.
+2. Run `make apply`.
 Wait for `local-exec` provisioning to complete.
-Finally, run `make destroy`.
+3. Run `make destroy`.

 ### Notes
 When destroying and recreating a new LXC with the same IP, ensure that the ARP